Papooch/decorate-all/README.md

 ## Why

-A need for this decorator arose from having to decorate all methods (route handlers) of a [NestJS](https://nestjs.com/) controller class with the same parameter decorator.
-In the project, which is a multi-tenant application, most routes include a "tenantId" path parameter which needed to be specified using a route decorator.
-Repeating it over each method was tedious and error prone.
+A need for this decorator arose from having to decorate all methods (route handlers) of a controller class with the same parameter decorator to apply the framework-specific metadata.
+In the project, which is a multi-tenant application, most routes contain the same `tenantId` path parameter and repeating it over each method turned out to be tedious and error prone.

-Thus, `decorate-all` was born.
+This decorator is, however, not limited to adding simple metadata decorators.
+Another use case can be applying a logging decorator (that actually alters the method's implementation) on all methods of a class for debugging or for tracing purposes.

 ## Usage